RedHat-Israel/ROSE/README.md

 ## Requirements

-To install the requirements, run:
+To install the dependencies, run:

+    pipenv install

+Or in the old-fashioned way

     pip install -r requirements.txt